cloudnativelabs/kube-router/docs/bgp.md

 ## Overriding the next hop and enable IPIP/tuennel

- In a scenario there are multiple groups of nodes in different subnets and user wants to peer mulitple upstream routers for each of their node (.e.g., a cluster has seperate public and private networking, and the nodes in this cluster are located into two different racks, which has their own routers.
-So there would be two upstream routers for each node, and there are two different subnets in this case), The override-nexthop and tunnel cross subnet features need to be used together to achive the goal.
+A common scenario exists where each node in the cluster is connected to two upstream routers that are in two different subnets.
+For example, one router is connected to a public network subnet and the other router is connected to a private network subnet.
+Additionally, nodes may be split across different subnets (e.g. different racks) each of which has their own routers.

+In this scenario, `--override-nexthop` can be used to correctly peer with each upstream router, ensuring that the BGP next-hop attribute is correctly set to the node's IP address that faces the upstream router.
+The `--enable-overlay` option can be set to allow overlay/underlay tunneling across the different subnets to achieve an interconnected pod network.
- to support the above case, user need to set `--enable-overlay` and `--override-nexthop` to true together.
-This configuration would have the following effect.
+ This configuration would have the following effects:

 * Peering Outside the Cluster (https://github.com/cloudnativelabs/kube-router/blob/master/docs/bgp.md#peering-outside-the-cluster) via one of the many means that kube-router makes that option available
 * Overriding Next Hop
 * Enabling overlays in either full mode or with nodes in different subnets